ON FULL HUMAN BRAIN READING

 Will the last protective wall disappear?

 It probably won’t be very long before artificial intelligence allows brain scanners to accurately and in detail report what images, thoughts and (memories of) feelings are stored in human brains.
-That raises all sorts of questions.
+Decoding of brain activity raises all sorts of questions.

 First of all, it would be wonderful if this new technology could help detect and treat diseases.
 For individuals, it might be helpful if, for example, they could easily transfer images located in their brain to a desktop computer or smartphone or whatever “device” will be available by then.